Compressed Hypothesis Testing: To Mix or Not to Mix?: Compressed Hypothesis Testing

-We first give the likelihood ratio test algorithm over $\binom{n}{k}$ hypotheses, namely Algorithm \ref{alg:likelihoodratiotest_timevarying}.
-For the purpose of analyzing the error probability of the likelihood ratio test, we further propose a hypothesis testing algorithm based on pairwise comparison, namely Algorithm \ref{alg:timevaryingalg2}.
+We propose the maximum likelihood estimate method with random time-varying measurements over $\binom{n}{k}$ hypotheses in Algorithm \ref{alg:likelihoodratiotest_timevarying}.
+For the purpose of analyzing the error probability of the maximum likelihood estimation, we further propose a hypothesis testing algorithm based on pairwise comparison in Algorithm \ref{alg:timevaryingalg2}.
 The number of samples required to find the abnormal random variables is stated in Theorem \ref{thm:numberofsamples_randomtimevaring}.
+Before we introduce our theorem for hypothesis testing with random time-varying measurements, we newly introduce the Chernoff information between two conditional probability density functions, named it as the inner conditional Chernoff information, in Definition \ref{def:IC}.

+\begin{definition}[Inner Conditional Chernoff Information] Let $p_{\bA,Y |H_v}(\ba,y)$ be an output probability distribution for measurements $Y$'s and random sensing vectors $\bA$'s under hypothesis $H_v$.
+Then, for two hypotheses $H_v$ and $H_w$, the \emph{inner conditional Chernoff information} between two hypotheses $H_v$ and $H_w$ is defined as